Harshith-03/USA-House-Price-Prediction/README.md

 ## **Project Overview**

 The goal of this project was to create a machine learning model to predict house prices accurately based on various features.
-We used a Kaggle dataset, explored the data, and trained different models.
+I used a Kaggle dataset, explored the data, and trained different models.
 The best-performing model was a tuned Random Forest Regressor.

 ---